+Comment on Draft NSWMP Comment From Response

+Water Demand, continued

-• The North Shore community would like the water from the North Shore to remain on the North Shore.
+The North Shore community would like the water from the North Shore to remain on the North Shore.
 How do we ensure that it will not be piped elsewhere?
 Can this be put into a policy?

-The policy is for North Shore water to remain on the North Shore.
-The North Shore Watershed Master Plan (WMP) is being developed before the Central O'ahu and 'Ewa WMPs so that the North Shore agricultural water needs are apparent.
+11/5/15 Community Meeting The policy is for North Shore water to remain on the North Shore.
+The North Shore Watershed Management Plan (WMP) is being developed before the Central O'ahu and 'Ewa WMPs so that the North Shore agricultural water needs can be made apparent.
 The 'Ewa WMP is being developed, and the goal is for 'Ewa district to be self-sufficient.
-With climate change the dry areas may become drier, and wetter areas may become wetter.
+With climate change the dry areas may become drier, and wetter areas will become wetter.
 Because Wai'anae will likely become drier, it will need to import water from Pearl Harbor.
 While 'Ewa may also need additional water, the strategy is for water diversification, including desalinization, to meet the water demand.
 Although desalination is expensive, it is comparable to piping and pumping water over the middle of the island.
-(There is no existing connection between the North Shore and Central O'ahu/'Ewa Districts, and it would be very expensive to create one.)
+(There is no existing connection between the North Shore and Central O'ahu/'Ewa Districts, so it would be very expensive to create one.)
 The Ho'opili development had a water plan using potable water to irrigate.
-This has changed, and now they will irrigate landscaping with recycled water from the Honouliuli wastewater treatment plant.
+This has changed, so now they will irrigate landscaping with recycled water from the Honouliuli wastewater treatment plant.
 Pearl Harbor aquifer can supply water to Wai'anae and Primary Urban Center (PUC).
 If 'Ewa is water self-sufficient, then there is more water for Central O'ahu.
 The plan is for the recycled water from Wahiawā wastewater treatment plant to be used for irrigation of the Galbraith lands.
-Schofield wastewater treatment plant recycled water could be used at Galbraith or Kunia lands.
+Schofield wastewater treatment plant recycled water could be used at Galbraith or even Kunia lands.
 The Central O'ahu Watershed Management Plan will identify ultimate demands for that area.
 By asking about ultimate demand scenarios and limited supply, policies start to rise to the surface.
 BWS wants policies and solutions that are realistic, cost effective, economic, and environmentally viable.
-Honolulu Board of Water Supply NSWMP Public / Working Group Meeting #4 November 5, 2015 Page 3 of 7